Hong Kong family offices · Cross-border positioning

 • Technical B2B portfolio companies.
 Hong Kong family-office holdings selling into US enterprise buyers where the decision cycle demands a US peer set, a US case narrative, and a US outcome claim.
 The engineer-written positioning that worked regionally does not translate to the American commercial buyer.

 • Financial-services-adjacent portfolio companies.
 Hong Kong family-office positions in services to financial institutions, fintech adjacent to regulated activity, and structured-product firms entering US institutional channels.
-The materials read as Asia-regional credentials when the US allocator needs a US peer set.
+The materials land as Asia-regional credentials when the US allocator needs a US peer set.

 What the holding-brand overflow costs in America.